 Second Master's degree.
 For a second master's degree, the student must have fulfilled all major requirements applicable to the first master's degree, including the thesis, if appropriate.
-Coursework applied to one master's degree program may not be applied toward a second.
+Coursework applied to one master's degree program may not be applied toward a second Mater's degree.

 Concurrent Master's degree.
-In exceptional cases where an individual is admitted to PhD program having a BS but no thesis-based MS degree, the individual may complete a MS degree in the continuum of PhD program efforts.
+In exceptional cases where an individual is admitted to PhD program having a BS but no MS degree, the individual may complete a thesis-based or non-thesis based MS degree in the continuum of PhD program efforts.
 If departmental stipend is awarded, the individual would start at MS pay rate.
 The individual would work with their graduate advisor to submit a manuscript containing their initial, original research efforts to a scientific peer-reviewed journal, normally after 2 years in the program.
 The submitted manuscript would then be formatted into a thesis for presentation at an oral defense.
-Upon completion of MS degree requirements (24 graduate credit hours + 6 credit hours of FDSC 500 + thesis), the individual would then be eligible for PhD stipend rate and complete PhD requirements as outlined in this Handbook.
+Or, the student will complete all the requirement as stated under the non-thesis option.
+Upon completion of MS degree requirements, the individual would then be eligible for PhD stipend rate and complete PhD requirements as outlined in this Handbook.